Being a Good Soccer Coach is Not a Given

-Human brains have developed to recognize and understand patterns over hundreds of years, and while you can think of that as patterns like on jersey, what we’re really talking about is patterns of behavior.
+Human brains have developed to recognize and understand patterns over hundreds of years, and while you can think of that as patterns like on a jersey, we’re really talking about patterns of behavior.

 Consistency is an important human behavior discipline and a fundamental element of what makes a good soccer coach.

-In fact, developing consistency with your team will help to save you on the inevitable day that life gets in the way of your ability to be at practice on time.
-They’ll know how to warm up, and know what they have to do to get practice started.
+In fact, developing consistency with your team will help save you on the inevitable day that life gets in the way of your ability to practice on time.
+They’ll know how to warm up and know what they have to do to get practice started.